 Racial and ethnic minorities often suffer from poor mental health outcomes due to multiple factors, including lack of access to quality mental health care services, cultural stigma surrounding mental health care, discrimination, and overall lack of awareness about mental health.

-In 2020, NSCHC launched the Behavioral Health department under the leadership of Dr. Cathy Sigmund.
-Dr. Sigmund specializes in developing culturally informed behavioral health and community wellness services within the ethnic minority, refugee, immigrant, and other underserved communities.
+NSCHC’s Behavioral Health Department, under the leadership of Dr. Cathy Sigmund, specializes in developing culturally informed behavioral health and community wellness services within the ethnic minority, refugee, immigrant, and other underserved communities.